About Word Cosmology

 In the early 1990s, a simple idea began taking shape.
 What if converting words to their numeric values, based on their position in the alphabet, could reveal relationships that definitions alone could never reach?

 The process was straightforward.
-Convert letters to numbers, calculate the digital roots of vowels and consonants separately, note the resulting three-digit pattern.
+Convert letters to numbers, calculate the digital roots of vowels and consonants separately, note the resulting three-part pattern.
 Then observe which words share identical patterns.

 Words sharing the same numeric values didn’t just cluster randomly.
 They revealed recognizable relationships, different expressions of the same underlying resonance.
-I could see where assumptions replaced direct understanding, where thinking diverted from coherent patterns into contradictions.
+And those expressions naturally organized themselves into three qualities: balanced, over-modulated, and under-modulated.

 Why “Word Cosmology”